Minnesota officer who fatally shot Daunte Wright to be freed

 “Our criminal investigative analysts are working closely with law enforcement to monitor the situation to ensure Kim Potter, like all incarcerated persons, is safe as she leaves our facility,” Skoogman said in a statement.

-Potter killed Wright after a traffic stop in April 2021.
-The shooting happened as Derek Chauvin was on trial in Minneapolis on murder charges in George Floyd’s killing.
+The shooting happened April 2021 as Derek Chauvin was on trial in Minneapolis on murder charges in George Floyd’s killing.
 Wright’s death sparked several days of protests.

 Judge Regina Chu had said at Potter’s sentencing that she would be required to serve two-thirds of her sentence — 16 months — then spend the rest on probation.